CCRB Conclusion Definitions

 'Charges and Specifications': Charges launch a trial with the Administrative Prosecution Unit (APU).
 An officer may lose vacation days, be suspended, or terminated if they are found guilty.

-'Command Disciplines': There are two types of Command Discipline, Schedule A and the more serious Schedule B. An officer can lose up to ten vacation days as a result of a Command Discipline.
+'Command Discipline': There are two types of Command Discipline, Schedule A and the more serious Schedule B. An officer can lose up to ten vacation days as a result of a Command Discipline.

 'Instructions or Formalized Training ': The least severe discipline and results in training for the officer at the command level (Instructions) or training at the Police Academy or NYPD Legal Bureau (Formalized Training).